 The Impact of TMJ on Daily Life

 TMJ disorder can significantly disrupt daily activities in a small number of patients.
-In majority of cases, TMJ disorders are self limiting and does not require significant treatment.
-When TMJ disorders are accompanied by chronic pain, difficulty in eating, and even sleep disturbances are common, making it essential to address the condition promptly and effectively.
+In the majority of cases, TMJ disorders are self-limiting and do not require significant treatment.
+When TMJ disorders are accompanied by chronic pain, difficulty in eating, and even sleep disturbances are common, it is essential to address the condition promptly and effectively.